jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 While Vagrant is used to manage vms, there was no tool that could be used to quickly and reliably create vms.
 The next tool that Hashicorp introduced was called [Packer](https://packer.io "Packer.io").
 Packer, much like the name suggests, allows you to automate the installtion of operating systems.
 Operating systems from Windows to Linux distros to BSD are made to be installed manually.
 A few technologies for network based installs exist, but even these assume their is a physcial computer to correlate to.
 Packer wen tone step further by allowing you to speficify all the answers to the installation questions, you could now have a repeatable installation.
 You could now audit this install as well as take this same install (with minor modifications) and make artifacts that can exist on different platforms.
 You could build a VirtualBox VM and at the same time have an Amazon Web Services artifact so that all of your developers, operations, testers, and QA can have access to the same machine.

-Packer Reason to hav eit
+Packer Reason to have it

 Packer examples and example build code https://github.com/jhajek/packer-vagrant-build-scripts.git